 Right-click on a sheet tab, and then click Select All Sheets on the shortcut menu.

 Tip: When multiple worksheets are selected, [Group] appears in the title bar at the top of the worksheet.
 To cancel a selection of multiple worksheets in a workbook, click any unselected worksheet.
 If no unselected sheet is visible, right-click the tab of a selected sheet, and then click Ungroup Sheets.

 On the Page Layout tab, in the Page Setup group, click Margins.

 To use predefined margins, click Normal, Wide, or Narrow.

 Tip: If you previously used a custom margin setting, that setting is available as the predefined margin option Last Custom Setting.

-Note: The header and footer settings should be smaller than your top and bottom margin settings, and larger than or equal to the minimum printer margins.
+Note: The header and footer settings should be smaller to your top and bottom margin settings, and larger than or equal to the minimum printer margins.

 To center the page horizontally or vertically, click Custom Margins and then, under Center on page, select the Horizontally or Vertically check box.

-Note Page margins that you define in a given worksheet are stored with that worksheet when you save the workbook.
+Note: Page margins that you define in a particular worksheet are stored with that worksheet when you save the workbook.
 You can't change the default page margins for new workbooks.